trey-rosius/cdk_group_chat/content/deploy_and_test/testing.md

 ## Endpoint Testing

-We are going to be using the AWS appsync console for testing our graphql api's.
+We are going to be using the AWS appsync console for testing our graphql app's.
 You can also use postman or any other api platform of your choice.

-Sign into your aws account, search and open up appsync.
+Sign in to your aws account, search and open up appsync.
 ![alt text](https://github.com/trey-rosius/cdk_group_chat/raw/master/images/search_appsync.png)

 Once in the appsync console, click and open up your project.